trevorbox/s2i/examples/java-s2i/README.md

 # Java S2I Example

-A S2I example for building a Java application without ImageStreams.
+This example demonstrates how to use pull and push secrets with a private registry in a BuildConfig.

-The BuildConfig pulls a base S2I builder image from, and then pushes the built image back to, Quay.
+The BuildConfig pulls an pushes images to and from Quay.

 ## Example BuildConfig